nss-evening-cohort-13/star-destroyer-dashboard-star-destroyer-dashboard/instructions.md

 * As a user, I should be able to delete a Planetary System.

 ## Week 2

+### Description:
+Lord Vader was most displeased with the lack of progress from the original team, and they have been dispatched.
+Your team will depart Ryloth immediately and join the Devastator in the Abrion sector, more specifically the Rishi system.
+You will first complete the tasks assigned to the first team if need be, and then you will add a targeting system to the dashboard.
+This system will identify enemy targets within Planetary Systems, and assign Personnel to Weapons systems for strikes against those Enemies via missions.
+Failure will result in termination.
+Long live the Empire!

 ### Week 2 Requirements:
 * Missions
 * Use Weapons on Enemies in Planetary Systems/Sectors